 - the evening hour after there would be discussions

-- in different subjects the favorite ones being
+- in different subjects the favourite ones being

 - politics and religion the doctrines and creeds